Rules reference

 , or :address_line1_check:

-If you use a post-authorization attribute in a rule, your customer’s statement may temporarily show an authorization even if the charge is ultimately blocked—the authorization generally disappears after a few days.
+If you use a post-authorization attribute in a rule, your customer’s statement might temporarily show an authorization even if the charge is ultimately blocked—the authorization generally disappears after a few days.

 Address (AVS) and CVC attributes have five possible values: